Putin scrambles to boost weapons production for Ukraine war

 The Institute for the Study of War, in Washington, added that “the slower tempo of Russian air, missile, and drone strikes possibly reflects decreasing missile and drone stockpiles and the strikes’ limited effectiveness of accomplishing Russian strategic military goals.”

 The Russian military has still managed to inflict heavy damage and casualties, ruining homes, public buildings and Ukraine’s power grid.
-The World Bank estimates the damage to Ukraine so far at $345 billion.
+The World Bank estimates the damage to Ukraine so far at 350 billion euros ($345 billion).

 Recent Russian attacks have focused largely on Ukraine’s energy facilities, especially electricity generation and transmission.
-Electricity shortfalls are so severe that Ukrainian Deputy Prime Minister Irina Vereshchuk today asked citizens living abroad not to return this winter to avoid placing further strain on the power supply.
+Electricity shortfalls are so severe that Ukrainian Deputy Prime Minister Irina Vereshchuk on Tuesday asked citizens living abroad not to return this winter to avoid placing further strain on the power supply.

 “We need to survive the winter but, unfortunately, the (electricity) networks will not survive,” Vereshchuk said on Ukrainian television.
 “We understand that the situation will only get worse, and this winter we need to survive.”